Note45/pomodoro-timer/README.md

 An application developed in React Native that helps in the implementation of Pomodoro time management technique.

 # Description
 The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
 The technique consists of using a stopwatch to divide the work into 25-minute periods, separated by brief intervals.
 This app helps in its implementation.
+The application starts with a countdown of 25 minutes of total focus, when it reaches the end it plays an audible warning and starts the countdown of 5 minutes of rest, thus changing the count during its use.

 # Technologies
 The project is all constructed with React Native and the Expo toolchain.